-Planning a family and having children is one of life’s greatest adventures.
-Nothing compares to all the “firsts” you experience, the joys and challenges – and the inevitable ups and downs.
-Nothing truly prepares you for it, either.
+Planning to have a baby or adopt a child is one of life’s greatest adventures.
+Nothing compares to all the “firsts” you experience – the joys and the challenges.
+Nothing truly prepares you for those ups and downs, either.

-As a new parent, you have many hopes and dreams for your child.
-Starting early will help you save more for your child’s education.
-For more information on how you can protect your family, talk to your Financial Advisor.
+As a new parent, you have endless hopes and dreams for your child.
+Starting to save early will help your money grow even more, helping you realize that future.